theodi/lease-prototype/README.md

 To optimize performance and avoid redundant AI calls, the results of AI-based parsing are cached in the `LeaseTermCache` collection (see `models/LeaseTermCache.js`).
 This ensures that once a lease term string has been processed, its parsed results are reused for future queries.

 The model used for each extraction is also logged in the cache.
 This allows you to evaluate which model derived which results, making it possible to compare and benchmark different models.
 However, there is no built-in feature to invalidate or remove old cache entries if you change the model.
 If you wish to clear out cached results from previous models, you will need to do so manually.

+**Warning:** The lease length and remaining term shown in the tool are derived either by regular expression matching or by AI-based parsing of the original lease term string.
+These methods can sometimes produce incorrect results, especially for ambiguous or complex term descriptions.
+Users should always check the original lease term string (which is displayed alongside any derived values) and, if in doubt, seek clarification from the official source or a qualified professional.
+The derived values are provided for convenience only and should not be solely relied upon for legal or financial decisions.

 * Set your `OPENAI_API_KEY` in `.env` to enable this feature.